 Although Pollack’s advice covers a lot, there’s only so much you can fit on an index card.
 Tips like setting specific financial goals, simplifying your finances, keeping track of your spending (not just your savings), and setting a realistic budget, are also helpful in establishing and maintaining financial wellness.

 There are ways to tackle these tips, as well.
-With SoFi Money®, a cash management account, you can keep track of your spending in your dashboard within the app.
+With SoFi Checking and Savings®, a checking and savings account, you can keep track of your spending in your dashboard within the app.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.